JolandaKwinkelenberg/fitnessefixtures/README.md

 Note: Fixtures are compiled for Java 1.8

+If you're running FitNesse with Java 1.7 you will need the 1.7 jar: https://fitnesse.solutions/files/java17/ConsagFitNesseFixtures.jar

 ## Fixtures in action

 Some fixtures can be seen in action on our fitnesse.solutions website: https://fitnesse.solutions/ConsagDemo, e.g. the fixture to start an Informatica PowerCenter workflow: https://fitnesse.solutions/ConsagDemo.StartWorkflow